Financial Institutions

 Credit Unions

-Credit unions are member-owned financial cooperatives that provide traditional banking services.
-They often offer more favorable rates and lower fees compared to commercial banks, making them an attractive option for many consumers.
+Credit unions offer services that are very similar to that of member owned financial cooperatives.
+They usually offer better and more preferred services with lower fees as compared to commercial banks.
 Examples include Navy Federal Credit Union and State Employees’ Credit Union.

 Insurance Companies